 How does inspiration come to you?

 It comes from everywhere, but not necessarily straight away.
 Sometimes it comes but I don’t like the outcome, so I leave it and get back to it later, it can be weeks, months or years…

 Also, trends can impact the way it is understood or felt, sometimes I share a "combination" and people like it 10 years later, when it was not the case at the time I created it.

-I use indifferently natural or synthetic, it’s the combination that make it interesting.
+I use indifferently natural ingredients or synthetic, it’s the combination that makes it interesting.
 Some ingredients don’t necessarily smell nice by themselves, like aldehydes, can be rather pungent, but mixed together with another, they take a new dimension.
 A bit like a painter’s pallet, you mix and get new colours.

 That said, when you have an unlimited budget, it’s heaven, but in true honesty it rarely happens.
 Even with an unlimited budget, I could use synthetic.
 Like a Chef, I guess, I love noble ingredients of course, but cooking lobster everyday becomes uninteresting.